quandarypeak/simian/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Build
+Simian can be built with a recent version of Java (tested with JDK 21).
+However, the produced jar can be used with any JDK 8 or newer.

 In order to build Simian, run [Gradle](https://gradle.org/).

 For example, run `gradlew jar` to create a JAR package.